-In contrast to the probabilistic nature of the Galton-Watson process, our process represents a deterministic analog with a distinct feature—its replication criteria are not dictated by a random probability distribution.
-Instead, the expansion is orchestrated by the existence of a precisely chosen subgraph within the existing tree, acting as a deterministic trigger for the generation of additional leaves or progeny.
-This deterministic analog introduces a structured and controlled element to the reproductive dynamics, offering a unique perspective on how specific configurations within a family lineage can influence and determine the proliferation of descendants.
-This departure from stochastic randomness to a deterministic criterion opens up new avenues for exploring the interplay between structure and growth of trees, providing a nuanced understanding of the factors that contribute to the perpetuation or divergence of lineages.
+In contrast to the Galton-Watson process, the replication criteria of the amoeba replication process is not dictated by a probability distribution.
+Instead, the expansion is orchestrated by the existence of a specific subgraph within the existing tree, acting as a trigger for the generation of additional leaves or progeny.
+This departure from stochastic randomness to a combinatorial criterion opens up new avenues for exploring the interplay between structure and growth of trees.

-\paragraph{Avoidable paths} were studied in \cite{GKMV20+,MR4245221,BCGMS19+}.
-This concept was generalized further to the case of arbitrary two-rooted graphs in \cite{gurvich2023avoidability} where the so-called \emph{inherent graphs} were introduced.
-Verifying inherence is a difficult task.
-For example, it is not known whether the path $P_3$ with edges $st$ and $tv$ is inherent provided $s$, $t$ are the roots.
-Interestingly, this problem is related to the cops and robbers game~\cite{MR3096332}.
-The paper \cite{gurvich2023avoidability} presents necessary conditions for inherence in terms of a \emph{pendant extension} process, which extends a two-rooted graph by pendant edges.

-The process of growing trees from an amoeba generalizes the pendant extension process.
-It might be useful for further generalizations of avoidability.